diaandco/experimental/README.markdown

 ### Ending an experiment

 You can end an experiment by setting the end_date.
-In the admin interface, there is a dropdown to set the end date.
 When ending an experiment *you must set a winning bucket*

 *Ending an experiment means that all users will be given the winning